 Open to all, these retreats are suitable for both beginners and those with more experience, but no previous experience is assumed.
 All these retreats include introductory meditation teaching and periods of silence.

-The subjects of the four reflections are the precious opportunity offered by human life; death and impermanence; karma, or the fact that actions have consequences; and the disadvantages of worldly existence, or suffering.
-These might be called ‘the facts of life’ in the Buddhist perspective.
+All of these might be called ‘the facts of life’ from the Buddhist perspective.
 They are wake-up calls, jolts to our complacency, articulations of the troubling voice of reality as it impacts on our immediate experience.
-As we go through them we are saying to ourselves, ‘Remember, reflect, wake up to the truth, turn your heart towards freedom!’
+As we go through them we are saying to ourselves, ``Remember, reflect, wake up to the truth, turn your heart towards freedom!”